GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 done
 ```

+Then make sure the same user is also part of the `gcp-organization-admins` group so that impersonating the automation service account later on will be possible.

 #### Billing account in a different organization

 If you are using a billing account belonging to a different organization (e.g. in multiple organization setups), some initial configurations are needed to ensure the identities running this stage can assign billing-related roles.